Two days ago, I wrote How to Stop Procrastinating, and I can now report that I was at least moderately successful in following my own advice.

 Good!
 You’ve aimed the arrow.
 But with what force will your arrow fly?
 With what force will your comet strike Jupiter?
 Modestly?
 With only a little puff?
 Or so explosively that the dust cloud can be seen on Earth?
 Will your arrow bite deep into the work?

-This morning I’m that comet and my group leader’s guide is Jupiter – at least for another hour or so until I turn back into a pastor on my way to church!
+This morning I’m that comet and my group leader’s guide is Jupiter—at least for another hour or so until I turn back into a pastor on my way to church!

-So are you procrastinating today, or like a comet on its way to Jupiter, aiming yourself in the direction of your creative work?
+Writing/Reflection Prompt: Are you procrastinating today, or like a comet on its way to Jupiter, aiming yourself in the direction of your creative work?